5 Signs Your Naples Business Website Is Quietly Hurting You

 If a visitor has to scroll through multiple sections, navigate to a separate page, or search for your phone number, many of them won't bother.
 They'll hit the back button and call the next business that made it easy.

 Your phone number should be visible in the header of every page.
 It should be clickable on mobile so a tap dials immediately.
-Your contact page should be one click away from anywhere on the site.

-Sign 3: Your Website Doesn't Mention Naples — or Anywhere Specific
+Sign 3: Your Website Doesn't Mention Naples

+Google can't rank your business for local searches if your website doesn't signal local relevance.
 If your homepage says "we provide quality services to clients across the region" rather than "we serve homeowners and businesses across Naples, Bonita Springs, and Marco Island," Google has no geographic anchor for your business.
-It won't confidently surface you for Naples-area searches.

 Every core page of your site should naturally reference the specific cities and communities you serve.
-Your homepage, services pages, and about page should all include geographic language that tells Google — and potential customers — exactly where you work.

 Sign 4: Your Site Looks Different on Desktop vs. Mobile

 Google moved to mobile-first indexing, which means it evaluates and ranks your website based on the mobile version, not the desktop version.
-A site that looks fine on a laptop but breaks on a phone is ranked by the broken version.

 Sign 5: You Haven't Updated It in More Than Two Years